 EEG monitoring, in conjunction with video surveillance over periods of wakefulness and sleep, can also help rule out other disorders such as narcolepsy, which may have similar symptoms as epilepsy.
 Brain imaging such as PET, MRI, SPECT and CT scans observe the structure of the brain and map out damaged areas or abnormalities, such as tumors and cysts, which can be the underlying origins of seizures, according to the Mayo Clinic (opens in new tab).

 Epilepsy treatment and medication

 People with epilepsy may be treated by medication, surgery, therapies or a combination of the three.
-The World Health Organization (WHO) estimates that overall, 70% of people with epilepsy could control their seizures with anti-epileptic medication or surgery, but 75% of people with epilepsy who live in developing regions do not receive treatment for their condition.
+The WHO estimates that overall, 70% of people with epilepsy could control their seizures with anti-epileptic medication or surgery, but 75% of people with epilepsy who live in developing regions do not receive treatment for their condition.
 This is due to a lack of trained caregivers, inability to access medication, societal stigma, poverty and deprioritization of epilepsy treatment.

 The 30% of cases that cannot be completely managed with medication or surgery falls under the category of intractable or drug-resistant epilepsy.
 Many drug-resistant forms of epilepsy occur in children, French said.